codingforentrepreneurs/Guides/install_django_mac_linux.md

 			cd Development
 			```

-		Typical location is in a folder/directory called "Development" and this
+		Typical location for saving yoru code is in a folder/directory called "Development" so other you can keep it organized and in one place.

+		NOTE: Using "Dropbox" or "Google Drive" is also an optional place to store your code.
+If you use services like this, your code will definitely sync but it's possible virtualenv might not work properly on other computers.

 	4. Create a new virtualenv: